 2. Turn Off Experimental Chrome Features

-If you have enabled any experimental Chrome features, this may be the cause of the dns_probe_finished_nxdomain WordPress error.
+If you have enabled any experimental Chrome features, this may cause the dns_probe_finished_nxdomain WordPress error.
 To turn off these options, visit chrome://flags/ in your browser and click the “Reset All” button at the top.
-If the website you are trying to visit still shows an error, try the next solution.
+If the website you are trying to stay still shows an error, try the next solution.

 3. Flush Your Computer’s DNS Cache

 Your computer usually saves (stores) the IP addresses of websites you have visited before.
 If the IP address of the website changes, it may cause a dns_probe_finished_nxdomain WordPress error.
-The following is how to clear the DNS cache.
+The following is how to clear the DNS cache regarding the dns_probe_finished_nxdomain fix.

 Tip: If you are not logged in as an administrator, use the Run as administrator option.

 Next, type ipconfig /flushdns and press Enter on the keyboard.
-Then you should see a success message.
-Now, try to visit the site again.
+Then, you should see a success message.
+Now, try to revisit the site.
 If the dns_probe_finished_nxdomain WordPress error message still appears, please try the next solution.

 4. Release and Renew Your IP Address

 The next step is to update the IP address of your computer on the Internet.
-Go ahead and open the command prompt application as described in the previous step.
+Open the command prompt application as described in the previous step.
 Next, enter the following commands in this order.
 Press Enter after each item.

 5. Use Google’s Public DNS Servers

 Then click the “OK” button to save the changes.
-Try to visit the website again to see if the dns_probe_finished_nxdomain WordPress error has been fixed.
+Try to revisit the website to see if the dns_probe_finished_nxdomain WordPress error has been fixed.
 If not, please try the last method.

 6. Check Your Computer’s ‘hosts’ File

 The host file is the file your computer uses to map domain names to IP addresses.
-If the website is not properly registered with this file, this may be the cause of the dns_probe_finished_nxdomain WordPress problem.
+If the website is not correctly registered with this file, this may cause the dns_probe_finished_nxdomain WordPress problem.
 On Windows, you can find this file through File Explorer.
 First, open File Explorer and search for the Windows folder on your computer.
 It is usually located in the C:\ drive.
 Mac users can find this file in the /private/etc/hosts/ folder.

-After that, go to System32 » Drivers» etc. Here, you need to find the host file and double-click to open it.
+After that, go to System32,» Drivers,» etc. Here, you need to find the host file and double-click to open it.
 If you are asked to select an application, please use Notepad.
 Now, check if the website address exists in the host’s file.
 If so, please delete it along with the IP address next to it.
-Then save the file.
-After doing this, we hope that the dns_probe_finished_nxdomain WordPress error for this site will not appear.
+Then, save the file.
+After doing this, we hope the dns_probe_finished_nxdomain WordPress error for this site will not appear.